venkatram-s/picoclaw/README.md

 ### Potential Vulnerabilities (Referred from [A Picoclaw Can Compromise Your Entire System](https://dev.to/jxlee007/a-picoclaw-can-compromise-your-entire-system-11l7)) :

 - Command Injection: The agent has a "shell tool" that executes commands on your computer.
-Sounds handy for automating tasks, but here's what an attacker could do:
+Sounds handy for automating tasks.
 - Path Traversal: The file system tool lets the AI read and write files.
 But it doesn't check WHICH files.
-An attacker can do this:
 - Plaintext Secrets: All API keys, bot tokens, and passwords are stored in a JSON file.
 Unencrypted.
-Just sitting there.